 Microvascular angina is a type of chest pain caused from abnormalities found in the small arteries of the heart.
 It is often called small vessel heart disease or coronary microvascular disease.

 The larger arteries can become narrower or blocked because of fat build-up, known as atherosclerosis.
 Damage to the small vessels can also limit the amount of oxygen-rich blood to the heart.
-These problems with the small blood vessels can be hard for a physician to detect using a traditional coronary angiogram so other tests, such as an MRI scan are often used instead.
+These problems or damages with the small blood vessels can be hard for a physician to detect using a traditional coronary angiogram so other tests, such as an MRI scan are often used instead.

 Microvascular angina is also linked to serious heart problems, such as heart attacks and heart failure.

 The symptoms vary from person to person and patients often report having good and bad days, weeks or months.
 The pain is usually unpredictable and can appear at any time.

 The main symptoms are:

 - Discomfort in your left arm, neck, jaw and back

 The exact cause of microvascular angina is not completely understood and can be hard to identify.
 Some possible causes can be:

 - An issue with the lining cells of the small blood vessels causing them to deliver less blood than needed to the heart

 Who does it affect?